Linear Ramps of Interaction in the Fermionic Hubbard Model

+In Ref.~\onlinecite{SchiroFabrizio_PRB11} we have shown that (i) in infinite dimensions and at particle hole symmetry the constraint is ineffective and (ii) that when gauge fluctuations are neglected, namely a product state between spins and fermions is assumed during the evolution, and when the resulting transverse field Ising model is treated in mean field, the time dependent Gutzwiller results follow.
+The advantage of this approach is that, once we have formulated the problem in the Ising language, we can attempt to include quantum fluctuations beyond mean field, even though this amounts to move away from infinite coordination lattices where the neglect of the constraint is not anymore justified.

 This strategy was pursued in Ref.~\onlinecite{Z2-2} to study the zero temperature equilibrium Mott transition and then in Ref.~\onlinecite{SchiroFabrizio_PRB11} to access the dynamics after a sudden quench.
 Interestingly enough, this latter investigation revealed that quantum fluctuations become dynamically unstable in a region of quenches around the mean field critical line.
-Such a behaviour may be suggestive of an instability toward an inhomogeneuos state where traslational simmetry (which was implicitly assumed in the mean field dynamics) is broken and may also suggest that the dynamical critical behaviour found at the mean field level gets strongly modified in finite dimensions.
+Such a behaviour may be suggestive of an instability toward an inhomogeneous state where translational symmetry (which was implicitly assumed in the mean field dynamics) is broken and may also suggest that the dynamical critical behaviour found at the mean field level gets strongly modified in finite dimensions.